wolfmanjm/kivy-smoothie-host/README.md

 This uses python >= 3.4.3

-Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI touch screen.
+Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI multitouch screen.
 (No XWindows) Also runs on pretty much any Linux XWindows desktop (and maybe Mac or Windows if Kivy runs on them).

 ## Goal